 - What statistics are available?

 Remember: All information from outside sources must be cited (in-text and in your references list).
-See our APA/MLA/Chicago page for more help with citing your sources in the correct format required for your paper.

 3. Add your own analysis, conclusions, or ideas.